 Peak rent development follows national trend

-The demand volume (all key categories of goods) in the Ruhr Metropolis totalled some 27.0 billion euros in 2017, representing a rise of 1.5 % or 411 m euros compared to the previous year.
+The demand volume (all key categories of goods) in the Ruhr Metropolis totalled some 26.9 bn euros in 2018, representing a fall of 0.4 % or 100 m euros compared to the previous year.

-Basic commodities accounted for 53.4 % or 14.4 billion euros.
-Within the aperiodical category of goods fashion accounted for 12.3 % or 3.3 billion euros, as was the case the previous year, followed by construction/garden/leisure with 10.3 % or 2.77 billion euros and furnishings and fixtures at 9.1 % or 2.46 billion euros.
+Basic commodities accounted for 53.7 % or 14.4 bn euros.
+Within the aperiodical category of goods Fashion dominated with 12.3 % or 3.3 bn euros, as was the case the previous year, followed by Construction/Garden/Leisure with 10.3 % or 2.78 bn euros and Furnishings and fixtures at 9.2 % or 2.47 bn euros.

 Top rent level

-The top rent level for 1a retail locations displayed a stable development in 2017 and stood at 215 euro/m² floor space (FS) within the year, at the level of the previous year.
-With this, the mean value of the A locations (unweighted) of 289 euro/m² FS still visibly fails to be met, although the average of the B locations of 135 euro/m FS is significantly exceeded.
+The average top rent level for 1a retail locations stood at 212 euro/m² FS within 2018, slightly below the level of the previous year.
+With this, the mean value of the A locations (unweighted) of 289 euro/m² FS still fails to be met, although the average of the B locations of 134 euro/m FS is significantly exceeded.

-The peak rents are traditionally achieved in the top Dortmund location of Westenhellweg, which is regularly found amongst the ten most-visited shopping streets in Germany.
-A moderate rise in rent to 217 euro/m² FS is forecast for 2018.
+Peak rents are traditionally achieved in the top Dortmund location of Westenhellweg, which is regularly found amongst the ten most-visited shopping streets in Germany.

 Mean average rent

 The mean average rent for all sub-markets of the Ruhr Metropolis fell moderately compared to the previous year, standing at approximately 36.00 euro/m² FS at the end of 2018 (previous year 37.10 euro/m² FS).
 The range extends from 18.00 euro/m² FS in Oberhausen and Witten to 115 euro/m² in the top location Dortmund.read more

 Net initial returns